ltorrull/splicingrates/README.md

 region information:
   --intronRegions       Calculate specific intronic regions to use for
-                        grabbing reads (default: False)
+                        grabbing reads (default: False) --overlap             overlap of junction reads with region of interest (nt) (default: 10)

 read quantification:
   --junctionReads       Quantify junction reads from specified introns